crhall-writing/crhall-writing.github.io/_poems/beauty-in-revolution.md

 they’re men who look like women and women who look like men
 and everywhere in between they’re searching for
 the solution that’s gonna compound the accountability
-to those who’ve been abusing this system for far too long
+of those who’ve been abusing this system for far too long

 they’re the ones you need, not the beautiful girls
 or society-accepted guys who ran their frats in college